neuro-team-femto/palin/r/README.md

 # plotting the RT distribution
 # hist(df$RT, breaks = "FD")

-# fitting the full DDM for LN and MM (pars are a, v, t0, w, sv)
+# fitting the full DDM (pars are a, v, t0, w, sv)
-# pars are the threshold separation, drift rate, non-decision time, relative
+# parameters are the threshold separation, drift rate, non-decision time,
-# starting point, and inter-trial variability of drift rate
+# relative starting point, and inter-trial variability of drift rate
 # verbose = 20 means that we want to print progress every 20 iterations
 ddm_fit <- ddm_fitting(
     rt = df$RT,